NULIAE/nul_census_custom/README.md

 #### Complete to Submitted:

 on submit of a census in status complete When the survey certification field is filled census status changes to submitted.

+#### Submitted to Reviewed Complete

+when user with permission clicks button on census to "Mark Census as Review Complete" census and all tabs statuss are updated to reviewed complete

 See google doc tables for more details: https://docs.google.com/spreadsheets/d/1yIXrF57oZwzyS-SwvjQZtqBBfj8VChroOL32euSY_xo/edit#gid=860260362